 Diabetes is a long-term health condition affecting the way your body turns food into energy.
 The body breaks down most foods into glucose, then releases that glucose into the bloodstream.
 As your blood sugar increases, the pancreas releases insulin which tells your body how to use the blood sugar for energy.
 Those with diabetes do not make sufficient insulin or are unable to use the insulin correctly.
 Over time, this can lead to kidney disease, loss of vision, heart disease, and other serious health problems.

-According to Community Health Centers, more than 37 million adults in the United States have diabetes—and one in five are unaware they have the disease.
+According to the Centers for Disease Control and Prevention (CDC), more than 37 million adults in the United States have diabetes—and one in five are unaware they have the disease.
 Diabetes is the seventh-leading cause of death across the United States, and the top cause of kidney failure, adult blindness, and lower-limb amputations.
 Over the past two decades, the number of adults diagnosed with diabetes has more than doubled.
 There are three primary types of diabetes:

 - Type 1 Diabetes is believed to be an autoimmune reaction that prevents the body from producing insulin.
 About 5-10 percent of those with diabetes have Type 1 Diabetes, which is usually diagnosed early, as a child or teen.
 Type 1 diabetics require insulin injections every day to survive.

 - Type 2 Diabetes causes the body to be unable to keep blood sugar at consistent levels because insulin is not being used correctly by the body.
 Type 2 Diabetes develops over a period of years and is more typically diagnosed in adulthood.

 - Gestational Diabetes develops in pregnant women, placing their baby at a higher risk of health problems and increasing the likelihood that the mother will develop Type 2 diabetes later on.